1996 Ontario Liberal Party leadership election: Dalton McGuinty

-McGuinty, 41, a lawyer, succeeded his father Dalton McGuinty Sr. as the MPP for Ottawa South in 1990.
+Dalton McGuinty, 41, a lawyer, succeeded his father Dalton McGuinty Sr. as the MPP for Ottawa South in 1990.
 He was seen as being from the more conservative wing of the party.
 Critics argued McGuinty was little more than 'Harris-lite'.
 Supporters countered that election of the Mike Harris government marked a transformation of thinking in Ontario politics and that the Liberals needed a right-leaning leader to compete against Harris rather than someone who would compete against NDP for a diminishing number of left-leaning voters.